damithaDananjaya17/DevOps/README.md

 # A Simplified Analogy of DevOps

-Imagine you're a chef in a busy restaurant.
+<span style="color: gray"> Imagine you're a chef in a busy restaurant.
 You're responsible for creating delicious dishes,DevOps like the chef of the kitchen in the tech world.DevOps (Development + Operations) is the chef, focusing on creating new features and improvements.
-They're constantly innovating and experimenting, trying out new recipes and cooking techniques.
+They're constantly innovating and experimenting, trying out new recipes and cooking techniques.</span>

 - New Recipe Development